ghi-electronics/Documentation/software/console.md

 ## Download

-Saves the code in the console.s window to a text file.
+Saves the code in the consoles editor window to a text file.

 ![Download Button](./images/due-save.png)